ruruchouu/DH150-Christine-Yu/Assignment07/README.md

 **Impression Test**

-The overall impression was that the prototype reflected the UCLA Economics department.
+The overall impression was that the prototype reflected the UCLA Economics department and that the primary audience for the website was the faculty, undergraduate population, and graduate level population.
+Users got the impression that you could sign up for workshops with the calendar and perform searches.
+However, some users were unable to determine that the calendar was clickable.
+The users wanted back buttons for the search screens.

 **Cognitive Walkthrough**
+Overall, user found that the buttons were understandable and had consistency with the blue coloring.
+Some users found that the calendar was unclear and the font was very small so they provided several recommendations, such as vertical stacking of information.
+The other recommendations are listed below:

 - Users expected a back button for the search pages rather than using the home button to go back.
 - Since it was a mobile setting, users recommended stacking the information vertically rather than horizontally on the mobile website so the font would be larger.
 - Users recommended having a progress bar for the calendar sign up so that they would know progress is being made.